 aggregate, so the colour will improve over time, but never become too

 The colour achieved is not bright but is often preferred by local residents to the more obvious colours produced by pigments.

 From a highways maintenance point of view, which I represent, this will be a long lived coloured surface that will require no attention for many years (15 to 20).

 Even if utility work occurs the colour can be quite cheaply restored by applying red recoated chippings to a conventional hot rolled asphalt surfacing, and the utilities will appreciate this and should see resurfacing is carried out correctly.

 Information on hot rolled asphalt and a natural coloured aggregate precoat can be found on the page, Coloured Surfacing using Hot Rolled Asphalt Surface Course

-Above is an image of 10mm. single sizes surface dressing of red aggregate
+the left is an image of 10mm. single sizes surface dressing of red aggregate

 either from Harden Quarry in Northumberland or Colburn Quarry in Scotland,

 sources of natural red aggregate of road surfacing quality.